bkonkle/rust-example-caster-api/README.md

 cargo install sqlx-cli --no-default-features --features rustls,postgres
 ```

-Create a database based on the `DATABASE_URL` in the `.env`, if you haven't already:
+Create a database based on the `DATABASE_URL` in the `.envrc`, if you haven't already:

 ```sh
 cargo make db-create